zero-deps/kvs/README.md

 ### Configuration
-TO configure rng application on your cluster add the following configuration
+TO configure rng application on your cluster add the following configuration.
+Quorum template [N,R,W]: N - number of nodes in bucket.
+R - number of nodes that must  be participated in successful read operation.
+W - number of nodes for successful write.

 ```
 ring {